-Disease brings a great risk of poverty worldwide, while the poor are at greater risk of disease.
-There are various ways to break this vicious circle and promote the health of all people.
-The core themes of our program work are the fight against neglected tropical and poverty related diseases, the implementation of the sustainable development goals for public health, the fight against malnutrition, increasing access to safe drinking water, and the strengthening environmental protection and the global public health architecture.
+Disease brings a great risk of poverty worldwide, while the poor in the developing countries are at greater risk of disease and poverty.
+But, there are various ways to break this vicious circle and promote the health of all people.
+The core themes of our program work are the fight against neglected tropical and poverty related diseases, the implementation of the sustainable development goals for public health and economic progress, the fight against malnutrition, increasing access to safe drinking water, and the strengthening of environmental protection and the global public health architecture.

 Preventing Disease and Suffering